Alexis3857/The-Seven-Deadly-Sins-Datamine/README.md

 patch_version changes when a bug is fixed in a patch.
 If no patch is given, the program will use the current game patch.

--write_changed_string is optional
-If used, the program will also write strings that got changed and not only new strings.

 Example if you want to export the assets from the latest JP update :
 ```cmd